Farama-Foundation/ViZDoom/doc/DoomGame.md

 | :--    | :--                               |
 | Python | `void set_doom_skill(int skill)`  |

-Sets Doom game difficulty level which is called skill in Doom.
+Sets Doom game difficulty level, which is called skill in Doom.
-The higher is the skill, the harder the game becomes.
+The higher the skill, the harder the game becomes.
-Skill level affects monsters' aggressiveness, monsters' speed, weapon damage, ammunition quantities etc.
+Skill level affects monsters' aggressiveness, monsters' speed, weapon damage, ammunition quantities, etc.
 Takes effect from the next episode.

 - 1 - VERY EASY, “I'm Too Young to Die” in Doom.